-Health coaching is a booming field that shows no signs of slowing down.
+Health Coaching is a booming field that shows no signs of slowing down.
 If you’re thinking about embarking on the journey of becoming a health coach, then hopefully this guide helps you along the way.

 Before taking the leap, ask yourself these questions

-How to become a health coach?
+How do you become a health coach?

 Choose a Certified Health Coach Training Program